Ziyad-Almuzainy/Analysis_US_Accidents/README.md

 ## Note
-New York data is not included in this
+*New York data is not included in this
-Accident Risk Prediction based on Heterogeneous Sparse Data

 ## Types of Data